 a.
 Risk: The performance of the Company may be affected if there is substantial difference between the estimated and actual sales volume of the Real Estate development projects.

 b.
 Mitigation: The volume of sales in the Real Estate business depends on the nature and location of the project, design & layout and the reputation of the developer.
-Man Infra strives to build a worthy reputation in the industry by delivering superior quality product and maintaining long-binding relationships with all its clients and stakeholders, The Company constantly focuses on deploying latest technologies for projects and cost effective measures to enhance operational efficiency resulting in timely delivery.
+Man Infra strives to build a worthy reputation in the industry by delivering superior quality product and maintaining long-binding relationships with all its clients and stakeholders.
+The Company constantly focuses on deploying latest technologies for projects and cost effective measures to enhance operational efficiency resulting in timely delivery.
 Man Infra also strives to offer distinctive features in its projects to stand out from competition.
 During COVID times, the Company has worked on its digital marketing strategy so as to give customers real experiences and aid decision making when they cannot visit the site in person.

 The Company believes that its capability to preserve and continue its growth depends largely on its strength of developing, motivating and retaining talent.
-It firmly believes that highly motivated and empowered employees are its best assets to maintain a competitive edge in the market, The management is committed to continuously upgrading skills and competency at all levels with the aid of extensive training, The Company has obtained certifications for both Safety - OHSAS 18001, and Environment ISO 14001 underlining its commitment to employees safe working conditions and social awareness.
-Man Group has a team of more than 600 employees as on 31st March, 2017.
+It firmly believes that highly motivated and empowered employees are its best assets to maintain a competitive edge in the market.
+The management is committed to continuously upgrading skills and competency at all levels with the aid of extensive training.
+The Company is committed to ensure employees safe working conditions and social awareness.
+The employee strength of the Man Group consists of over 700 employees as on 31st March 2022.

-The Companys employees possess requisite qualifications and technical expertise to execute projects across the Real Estate and construction services domain, The Companys HR will continue to focus on maintaining excellent work culture, employee development and competitive compensation to ensure a motivated and empowered workforce.
+The Companys employees possess requisite qualifications and technical expertise to execute projects across the Real Estate and construction services domain.
+The Companys HR continues to focus on maintaining excellent work culture, employee development and competitive compensation to ensure a motivated and empowered workforce.

 Internal Control Systems

-The Company has an adequate internal control system to safeguard all assets and ensure their efficient productivity, The Company practices quality management system for design, planning and construction that complies with International quality standards, The Company has a suitable internal control system for the business processes, operations, financial reporting, compliance with applicable laws and regulations.
-The company has successfully implemented Enterprise Resource Planning Software is in implementation for Head Office and most of the Sites, The Internal Audit firm conducts periodical audits to ensure adequacy of internal control systems and adherence to management policies.
+The Company has an adequate internal control system to safeguard all assets and ensure their efficient productivity.
+The Company practices quality management system for design, planning and construction that complies with International quality standards.
+The Company has a suitable internal control system for the business processes, operations, financial reporting, compliance with applicable laws and regulations.
+The company has successfully implemented Enterprise Resource Planning Software in its Head Office and across its Sites.
+The Internal Audit firm conducts periodical audits to ensure adequacy of internal control systems and adherence to management policies.
 Wherever deemed necessary, internal control systems are also reassessed and corrective action is taken, if required.